Flyers cough up 3-1 lead to Senators, drop both games of back-to-back

-The Flyers coughed up a two-goal lead Sunday afternoon en route to a 5-3 loss to the Senators at the Wells Fargo Center.
+The Flyers relinquished a two-goal lead Sunday afternoon en route to a 5-3 loss to the Senators at the Wells Fargo Center.

 Joel Farabee gave the Flyers a 3-1 advantage halfway through the game.